Brooke Williamson: Television appearances

 Williams has appeared twice on the cooking competition show Top Chef and won season 14, after being eliminated and returning from Last Chance Kitchen, competing against Shirley Chung in the finale.
 She came in second to Kristen Kish, who had also returned from Last Chance Kitchen, on season 10.
 In 2020 Williamson won the first Tournament of Champions cooking reality competition.

 Williamson has also appeared on Top Chef Duels, Knife Fight, and Guy's Grocery Games.
 She served as a judge on BBQ Brawl and was host and mentor on MTV's House of Food.
-Since 2022, she has starred alongside Bobby Flay, Michael Voltaggio, and Tiffany Derry on Bobby's Triple Threat.
+Since 2022, she has starred alongside Bobby Flay, Michael Voltaggio, and Tiffany Derry, then Ayesha Nurdjaja on Bobby's Triple Threat.

 Philanthropy

 Williamson has participated in food-related philanthropic projects such as No Kid Hungry and World Central Kitchen.

 Personal life

 Williamson was previously married to business partner, Nick Roberts.
 They have a son.
 She lives in Los Angeles' Westchester neighborhood.

 As of March 2025, she is in a relationship with chef Bobby Flay.